 Intuitive UI design

-UI design in custom learning systems serves multiple purposes at the same time.
+UI/UX design in custom learning systems serves multiple purposes at the same time.
 First, an employee or a trainee quickly and easily finds the necessary materials and options.
-Secondly, you increase their interest in online learning: when everything is simple, clear, and intuitive, the desire to learn is higher.
+Secondly, you increase their interest in distance learning: when everything is simple, clear, and intuitive, the desire to learn is higher.

 Licensing and certifications